Kit Kittredge: Character overview

 Kit was born as Margaret Mildred Kittredge on May 19, 1923 in Cincinnati, Ohio to a well-to-do family, and was named after her mother and her Aunt Millie.
 She, however, prefers to go by a nickname given to her by her family, which was taken from both her surname and the song "Pack Up Your Troubles in Your Old Kit-Bag".
 Kit's father, Jack, owned a car dealership business in Cincinnati and was a World War I veteran.
 Her father's business still seemed to do well during the onset of the Great Depression, but was eventually forced to close when Jack used up his savings to pay his employees, sending the Kittredges into poverty.

 Kit is first seen in Meet Kit wearing a lavender-pink sweater and cardigan, a floral print pleated skirt and a pair of white canvas sandals.
 As her family suffered financially during the Great Depression, she was later seen wearing hand-me-downs or used clothing, and at one point during her birthday, her aunt Millie made her a dress from feed sacks, for which she was eventually grateful.
 Kit is the only historical American Girl to have short hair.
 To reflect her era, her hair is cut into a bob, although in some illustrations she is shown to be wearing it in short pigtails.

 With the launch of American Girl's BeForever revamp, Kit's meet outfit was retconned to that of a bright blue-green sleeveless dress with a white Peter Pan collar, and a flared skirt with floral print.
 Kit's old meet outfit was still available for purchase as a separate item for a time before being discontinued.
+The classic meet outfit was again re-issued in time for the character's 100th birthday in 2023.